Information theory for dimensionality reduction in dynamical systems

 What governs the rate at which information decays?
 Here we can already see the role of the spectrum of the dynamics' transfer operator.
 By exploiting the spectral expansion of the conditional distribution $p(x_{t+\Delta t}|x_t)$ one finds that for long times the information decays as

-where expectations are taken over the steady state distribution (see Appendix \ref{apx:info_decay}).
+where expectations are taken over the steady state distribution (SI Section~\ref{si_sec:information_theory_for_dynamics}).
 Asymptotically, the information decay is set by the value of $\infev_1$, the rate of decay of the slowest-varying function $\phi_1(x)$ under the dynamics of $U$.
-For infinite times, for any value of $\mu$ even weak noise will cause the mutual information to become zero as there is a non-zero probability of hopping between the wells, though this rate of hopping is exponentially small \cite{gaspard1995}.
+In the limit of infinite time, for any value of $\mu$ even weak noise will cause the mutual information to become zero as there is a non-zero (perhaps exponentially small) probability of hopping between the wells \cite{gaspard1995}.

-The loss of information in time depends on the bifurcation parameter $\mu$ as summarized in Fig.~\ref{fig:doublewell_infoloss}d.
+The loss of information in time depends on the bifurcation parameter $\mu$ as summarized in Fig.~\ref{fig:doublewell_infoloss}b.
 Note the peak in $I(X_{t},X_{t+\Delta t})$ for small, positive $\mu$.
-This corresponds to dynamics where observation of $X_t$ strongly informs the future state; recall that the mutual information can be written as a difference of entropies Eq.~\ref{info_diff_of_entropies}), which is maximized when the conditional entropy $S(X_{t+\Delta t}|X_t)\approx 0$.
-In contrast, for large positive or negative $\mu$, $X_t$ is not as informative of $X_{t+\Delta t}$ even for small times: the initial state is quickly forgotton as the particle approaches the bottom of the single (for $\mu<0$) or double (for $\mu>0$) well.
+This corresponds to dynamics where observation of $X_t$ strongly informs the future state; recall that the mutual information is maximized when the conditional entropy $\mathcal{H}(X_{t+\Delta t}|X_t)\approx 0$ (SI Section~\ref{si_sec:background}).
+In contrast, for large positive or negative $\mu$, $X_t$ is not as informative of $X_{t+\Delta t}$ even for small times: the initial state is quickly forgotten as the particle approaches the bottom of the single (for $\mu<0$) or double (for $\mu>0$) well.

 This phenomenon is reminiscent of critical slowing down, which occurs in the noise-free system as $\mu$ passes through the bifurcation at $\mu=0$.
 For the deterministic dynamics, the slowing down is reflected in the spectrum as a ``pile up'' of eigenvalues to form a continuous spectrum \cite{gaspard1995}.
-In the presence of noise, although the continuous spectrum becomes discrete \cite{gaspard1995, froyland2013} there is still a pile-up of eigenvalues characterized by several eigenvalues becoming close to 1 (Fig.~\ref{fig:doublewell_infoloss}e).
-This pile-up gives rise to the information peak seen in Fig.~\ref{fig:doublewell_infoloss}d.
-The peak is not solely due to the closing of the spectral gap $\lambda_1-\lambda_2$, but is also impacted by the subdominant eigenvalues which accumulate at $\mu\approx 0.2$ (see also Fig.~\ref{si:gapfig}).
+In the presence of noise, although the continuous spectrum becomes discrete \cite{gaspard1995, froyland2013} there is still a pile-up of eigenvalues characterized by several eigenvalues becoming close to 1 (Fig.~\ref{fig:doublewell_infoloss}c).
+This pile-up gives rise to the information peak seen in Fig.~\ref{fig:doublewell_infoloss}b.
+The peak is not solely due to the closing spectral gap $\lambda_1-\lambda_2$, but is also impacted by the subdominant eigenvalues which accumulate at $\mu\approx 0.2$ (SI Fig.~\ref{si_fig:gapfig}).